derekmbrown/derekbrown.io/src/content/notes/shiki-themes-for-markdown-syntax-highlighting.md

 [Here](https://shiki.style/themes) is a list of themes that work out-of-the-box!

-I currently used the `github-dark ` theme for all code blocks on this site.
+I currently use the `github-dark` theme for all code blocks on this site.

 ```typescript
 // Example.ts